DCTam/multiplayer_minigames/README.md

+## Link
+www.rps-hub.com

 ## About
 A Single Page Application made using Node, Express, Vue and MongoDB.

 Personal project made to mimic an old casual multiplayer game website that was shut down called OMGPOP.<br>
-Allows users to chat, play minigames, and compete for ranking.
+Once logged in, users will be able to chat, play minigames, and compete for ranking.

 ## Game Modes
 As of now, there are only two games:<br>